pottekkat/personal-website/content/posts/gateway-and-mesh.md

 An API gateway sits between your client applications and your APIs.
 It accepts all client requests, forwards them to the required APIs, and returns the response to clients in a combined package.

-It is basically a reverse proxy with a lot of features.
+It is basically a reverse proxy with a lot of capabilities.

 {{< figure src="/images/gateway-and-mesh/api-gateway.png#center" title="API gateway" link="/images/gateway-and-mesh/api-gateway.png" target="_blank" class="align-center" >}}